-- The CRMC will strive to have vision, strategic leadership, coalitions and networks and think in multiple dimensions in parallel (environmental, economic, social, cultural). - The CRMC will participate as an active partner of the Coordination Team for Rhode Island's Bays, Rivers and Watersheds and recognize the Team as a primary vehicle for inter-agency collaboration among the seven appointed agencies. - The CRMC will work with Statewide Planning to incorporate the MRDP as an element of the State Guide Plan.
-This new element will reinvigorate the original intent of the Guide Plan as a, "means for centralizing, integrating, and monitoring long-range goals, policies, plans and implementation activities related thereto."
+- 1. The CRMC will strive to have vision, strategic leadership, coalitions and networks, and to think in multiple dimensions in parallel (environmental, economic, social, and cultural). - 2.
+The CRMC will participate as an active partner of the Coordination Team for Rhode Island's Bays, Rivers and Watersheds and recognize the Team as a primary vehicle for inter-agency collaboration among the seven appointed agencies. - 3.
+The CRMC will sharpen its monitoring expertise to become a premier "listening post" for identifying trends in the state's coastal development and marine resource conditions.
+The staff will combine this information along with permit data to identify and estimate development patterns and to analyze water types and levels of use to determine how best to effectively manage resources.
+The CRMC will work with and draw upon the information generated by the Environmental Monitoring Collaborative and Economic Monitoring Collaborative in its policy, planning and self-monitoring of performance. - 4.
+The CRMC will augment its performance monitoring system to serve as a source of guidance in strategy and decision making, for setting priorities, and to aid in the federal Section 312 review process. - 5.
+The CRMC will work with the Statewide Planning Program to incorporate the MRDP as an element of the State Guide Plan.
+This new element will reinvigorate the original intent of the Guide Plan as a "means for centralizing, integrating, and monitoring long-range goals, policies, plans and implementation activities related thereto."
 (RI G.L.
-42-11-10 d). - The CRMC will, in partnership with other Coordination Team members, promote in Rhode Island the establishment of four or five mega-watersheds/economic sub-regions-with one or more SAMPs incorporated in each.
+42-11-10 d). - 6.
+The CRMC will, in partnership with other Coordination Team members, promote in Rhode Island the establishment of four or five mega-watersheds/economic sub-regions-with one or more SAMPs incorporated in each.
 These sub-regions will take advantage of CRMC's jurisdiction over tidal waters but will allow for incorporating other agencies' regulatory jurisdictions.
-These mega watershed initiatives will become magnets for public and private resources. - The CRMC will pursue linkages with academic institutions and research organizations that are studying trends in the coast's conditions, uses, and ecological changes and that are formulating innovative place designs and marine resource uses. - The CRMC will sharpen its monitoring expertise to become a premier "listening post" for identifying trends in the state's coastal development and marine resource conditions.
-The staff will combine this information along with permit data to identify and estimate development patterns and to analyze water types and levels of use to determine how best to effectively manage resources. - The CRMC will evaluate the review procedures for Type B assents and contested cases and determine if a standing subcommittee, the executive director and staff, or if the full Council should address this workload. - The CRMC will conduct an assessment of the cumulative results-to-date of the 1983 Red Book as amended, focusing on the effects at the municipal level as well as by water area type.
+These mega-watershed initiatives will become magnets for public and private resources. - 7.
+The CRMC will pursue linkages with academic institutions and research organizations that are studying trends in the coast's conditions, uses, and ecological changes and that are formulating innovative place designs and marine resource uses.

+- 8. The CRMC will evaluate the review procedures for Type B assents and contested cases and determine if a standing subcommittee, the executive director and staff, or if the full Council should address this workload.

+- 9. The CRMC will conduct an assessment of the cumulative results-to-date of the 1983 Red Book as amended, focusing on the effects at the municipal level as well as by water area type.
 The CRMC recognizes that water use zoning is a powerful design tool that can be refined through such activities as drafting new SAMPs, and can help other state agencies and municipalities to rethink their policies and regulatory programs.

-- The CRMC will select one or two priority areas within which to begin developing a mosaic of SAMPs.
+- 10. The CRMC will select one or two priority areas within which to begin developing a mosaic of SAMPs (see Figure 9).
 SAMPs need to forge new alliances, collaborations and networks for implementation, and obtain tangible, credible commitments from those engaged in the process.
-While Appendix I provides guidance on SAMP preparation and the existing portfolio of SAMPs, the following is a list of priority candidates for new special area management plans:
+The following is a list of priority candidates for new special area management plans:

-- Aquidneck Island/ East Passage
+- East Passage/Aquidneck Island

-- The Bay Islands
+- The Bay Islands/Upper Bay

-- State coastal waters of Rhode Island and neighboring states of Massachusetts and Connecticut
+- State coastal waters of Rhode Island and of the neighboring states of Massachusetts and Connecticut

-- Newport Harbor

 - West Passage

 - Mount Hope Bay

 - Sakonnet River